-The Rooster Crows - Restoration
+The Rooster Crows Restoration

+[Artwork Note: This drawing started as as experiment in textures.
 I got the look I wanted in the rooster's comb and wattle (beneath chin) by holding the drawing against a blown-in textured wall while shading these areas.
 Written 2007]

 Jerusalem ~30AD, immediately following the arrest of Jesus:

 Then seizing him, they led him away and took him into the house of the high priest.
 Peter followed at a distance.
 But when they had kindled a fire in the middle of the courtyard and had sat down together, Peter sat down with them.
 A servant girl saw him seated there in the firelight.
 She looked closely at him and said, "This man was with him."
 But he denied it.
 "Woman, I don't know him," he said.